DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/schedule.md

 ## Friday

 - [Compressing for a reason](../posts/week-5/compression/)
+- Go over your mixing balance projects (if we have time)

 > HW: See the class song I emailed out and write something to add to it.